Julius Caesar

 Act III Scene I- Summary

-notices the Soothsayer, and tells him his prophecy hasn't come true; the Soothsayer says the
+Caesar approaches the Capitol with the conspirators, followed by other Senators.
+Caesarnotices the Soothsayer, and tells him his prophecy hasn't come true; the Soothsayer says the

 day's not over yet.
 Artemidorus tries to hand Caesar his letter containing a warning but